porelli/firefox-sync-dev/README.md

 # firefox-sync

 The purpose of this repository is to provide a docker-compose that can be used to self host what otherwise Firefox sync would send to Mozilla's servers.
+A Mozilla account is required to use this self-hosted setup.

 ## Disclaimer